wordpressEstimated reading time: 11 minutes

 How to use this image

-$ docker run --name some-wordpress --link some-mysql:mysql -d wordpress
+$ docker run --name some-wordpress --network some-network -d wordpress

 The following environment variables are also honored for configuring your WordPress instance: